lancachenet/docker-compose/README.md

 > **Note:** this setting defaults to `./lancache`.
 Unless your cache storage lives here, you probably want to change this value.

 ## `CACHE_DISK_SIZE`
 This setting will constrain the upper limit of space used by cached data.
-You generally want to leave a small gap (10-20GB at least) between the size listed here and the available storage space used for the cached data, just in case.

 The cache server will automatically delete cached data when the total stored amount approaches this limit, in a least-recently-used fashion (oldest data, least accessed deleted first).

 > **Note:** that this must be given in either:
-> - gigabytes, with `g` suffix (e.g. the default value, `1000g`)
+> - gigabytes, with `g` suffix (e.g. the default value, `2000g`)
 > - terabytes, with `t` suffix (e.g. `4t`)

 ## `MIN_FREE_DISK`